Macrometacorp/docs/docs/photoniq/functions/functions-quickstart.md

 ```

-## Deploying the function to the remote server
+## Deploying the function to remote PhotonIQ Functions server

 Running functions locally limits their usage to your local server.
 To make your functions globally available, PhotonIQ Functions uses geo-distributed GDN servers, ensuring high availability and faster performance by processing at the closest point of presence to the user.
 Furthermore, the [highly distributed nature of the GDN](https://www.macrometa.com/platform) means every function is georeplicated in all regions in the fabric.